Frequently Asked Questions

 If you’ve been browsing this site for long, you will know that I love Amazon’s KDP.
 But if I had to point out some drawbacks… I would say:

 3 – I’ve noticed there are small inconsistencies in printing from copy to copy.
-They all look great, but there are some noticeable differences in some books such as text placement on the spine, because of their on-demand printing process.
+They all look great, but there are some noticeable differences in some books such as text placement on the spine.
+These inconsistencies come because of their on-demand printing process.

 But even with these drawbacks – as a beginning author I would still choose KDP 10 out of 10 times.